parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 ^ We think a lot about documentation, as one of the main things we do is write documentation, often in the form of books.

-^ all started because we wanted a closer linkage between our books and the provided code

 ---

 ![](images/lost.jpg)